East Java Itinerary: A Complete Guide to the Spectacular Volcanic Island 2024

 One thing Indonesians know how to do is fashion and textiles!
 I’m constantly in awe of the traditional dress the women and men wear.
 (And the ability to stay calm in it all!)

 I highly recommend indulging in the rich artistry of Javanese batik, a traditional textile technique.
-You can enjoy a batik workshop in Yogyakarta to create your masterpiece, learning about each design’s intricate patterns and cultural significance.
+You can enjoy a batik workshop in Yogyakarta to create your masterpiece and learn about each design’s intricate patterns and cultural significance.

 Gamelan Music: